nicolaskivimaki/ConnectFour/documentation/weekly_reports/week4.md

 ### 9.6

-I wrote more unit tests for the game.
-These tests now include checks for the validity of moves, the correct detection of a draw, and more complex scenarios for the winning logic of the game.
+I wrote more unit tests for the game to check for the validity of moves.

 Hours spent: 6